kovidgoyal/rapydscript-ng/README.md

 a['3'] # raises a KeyError as this is a proper python dict, not a JavaScript object
 ```

-The special line, called a *scoped flag* above tells the compiler that from
+The special line, called a *scoped flag* tells the compiler that from
 that point on, you want it to treat dict literals and the getitem operator `[]`
 as they are treated in python, not JavaScript.